ksivaganesh99/BillReader/README.md

 # BillReader
-Node app to read the bill and store
+Node app to read the bill and store.
+Changed